Last updated on September 23rd, 2023 at 11:48 pm

-First Impression of Summer Palace
+Summer Palace Dishes

 1) Deep-Fried Shrimp Toast with Truffle Pesto

 I was curious as to what both pesto and truffle mixed together would taste like since I’ve never had that before.
-Pesto and truffle separately are amazing (hello, truffle pasta) but it sounds like heaven together.

 2) Rice Rolls with Deep-Fried Crispy Shrimp